Keller Group: History

-In January 2023, Keller published a profit warning after a "deliberate and sophisticated financial reporting fraud" at Austral Construction.
+In January 2023, Keller Group published a profit warning after a "deliberate and sophisticated financial reporting fraud" at Austral Construction.
 The estimated impact was £6m related to the first half of 2022, and £8m to £10m relating to prior years.
 Two directors were dismissed as investigations continued, and the company's shares fell 10%.
 The fraud was described by The Times as "apparently sophisticated".
 Keller's pre-tax profit for 2022 fell by 17% as a result; it made £56m profit across the year, from a turnover of £2.9bn.